abaumgarten42/Azure_Stuff/How_to_fix_Error_C0000034_Azure_VM_booting/README.md

 - Detach the OS Disk from the VM Repair01

 - Create a new VM with the same name of the affected VM
-  - Navigate to Disks in the Azure Portal
+  - In the Azure Portal Navigate to **Disks**
-  - Find the modified OS Disk and double-click
+  - Find and select the modified OS Disk
   - Choose *Create VM* and follow the steps in the wizard

 ## The result
-The new created VM should no start without the error.
+The new created VM should now start without the error.
 You could verify the result in the **Boot diagnostics** of the affected VM

 ![Repaired VM](assets/repairedDC1.png)